Kane County College Expenses Attorneys

 Contact a St. Charles, IL Child Support Attorney

 If your divorce involves children, making decisions about how college expenses will be handled is an important part of the proceedings.
-To learn more about this matter, contact Shaw Sanders, P.C. by calling 630-584-5550 to schedule a free consultation.
+For more information, contact Shaw Sanders, P.C. by calling 630-584-5550 to arrange a complimentary consultation.
 We will further explain how college expenses are handled in a divorce or parentage case in Illinois and discuss your specific legal options.
 Our firm is located in St. Charles, and we work with clients in Geneva, Aurora, Batavia, Wheaton, Yorkville, Elgin, and throughout Kane, Kendall, DeKalb, and DuPage Counties.